RenderKit/embree/doc/src/install.md

 Embree package and also the contained `README.txt` file.

-Building Embree DPC++ Applications
+Building Embree SYCL Applications
 ----------------------------------

-Building Embree DPC++ applications is also best done using CMake.
-Please first get some DPC++ compiler and setup the environment as decribed in sections [Linux DPC++ Compilation] and [Windows DPC++ Compilation].
+Building Embree SYCL applications is also best done using CMake.
+Please first get some DPC++ compiler and setup the environment as decribed in sections Compiling Embree [with DPC++ under Linux] and [with DPC++ under Windows].

 Also perform the steps from the previous [Building Embree Applications] section.

-To properly compile your DPC++ application you have to add additional SYCL compile flags for each C++ file that contains DPC++ device side code or kernels.
+To properly compile your SYCL application you have to add additional SYCL compile flags for each C++ file that contains DPC++ device side code or kernels.